 One important area of developing a care plan for a person is recognising family members or significant others in their lives who are either providing direct care and support to the person, or who are actively interested in ensuring the person gets the best care to...

 My partner’s aunt, Ruth, was 96 years old when she went into residential care.
 She was intelligent, gregarious and fun to be around.
-A strongly independent woman, she had travelled and worked in many different countries throughout her life at a time where that was not...
+A strongly independent woman, she had travelled and worked in many different countries throughout her life at a time when that was not...

 When the new Charter of Aged Care Rights was circulated, a number of people, myself included, expressed concern that responsibilities had been overlooked.
 I know a number of organisations pointed this out during the feedback period, but when the Charter came out...